 Roll out pastry on a lightly floured surface to 1/8-inch thickness.
 Cut into 6x3-inch rectangles.

-Place large dollop of filling on one end.
+Place a large dollop of filling on one end.

 Fold one edge over to meet the other edge and pinch together, making sure there is no trapped air.

-Brush with egg wash and bake 15 minutes on a parchment-lined pan.
+Brush each one with the egg wash and bake 15 minutes on a parchment-lined pan.

 Eat hot or at room temperature and enjoy!